Funding your support

 How do I book a Study Needs Assessment?

 It is important to ensure that you are money ready for NTU.
 If you are an undergraduate in receipt of Personal Independence Payment or Disability Living Allowance, you may be entitled to a higher amount of Maintenance Loan.
-This could be as much as £1,287 for students applying through Student Finance England in 2020/21.
-As with the maintenance grant this is means tested on your parents income, but we would encourage you to apply.
+This could be as much as £1,358 for students applying through Student Finance England in 2022/23.
+As with the Maintenance Loan, this is usually means-tested on your parents’ income, but we would encourage you to apply.

-In addition, you may also be eligible to claim state benefits to help with your living and housing costs.
+In addition, you may also be eligible to claim state benefits, such as Universal Credit, to help with your living and housing costs.
 If you already receive state benefits, we can advise you on how your student finance could impact what you receive.

 Our Student Financial Support team can help you get sorted with your finances.
 We can make sure that your Student Finance application is correct and provide guidance on the extra financial support you may be eligible for.
 We offer one-to-one appointments with our friendly Money Advisers and budgeting workshops to help you have everything ready for when you join us.